KiranDatta16/Business-Insights-360/README.md

 Sales View:
 ------------------------------------------------------------------------
 This dashboard provides a comprehensive analysis of customer performance across key metrics, empowering data-driven decision-making at the customer level.
-Analyses performance based on Net Sales, Gross Margin, and Gross Margin % to ientify top-performing and underperforming customers.
+Analyses performance based on Net Sales, Gross Margin, and Gross Margin % to identify top-performing and underperforming customers.
 Evaluates market performance in each region to assess regional strengths and weaknesses.
 Compares Gross Margin % and Cost of Goods Sold (COGS) share within the final net sale price to optimize product pricing for maximum profitability.

 Marketing View:
 ----------------------------------------------
 This dashboard provides a comprehensive analysis of product performance across key metrics, including Net Sales, Gross Margin, Operational Expenses, and Net Profit, segmented by region and market.
 It empowers data-driven decision-making by identifying top and bottom products and regions.
 Utilizes a matrix plotting Net Sales against Gross Margin % to visually assess product performance within each segment and category.
-Data drill-down functionality allows to move between the product hieararchy.
+Data drill-down functionality allows to move between the product hierarchy.
 Finally marketing identifies products that could benefit from enhanced marketing efforts to boost sales and profitability.

 Supply Chain-View:
 -------------------------------------------